-The Dartmouth Hitchcock Medical Center adult Eye Clinic—together with the pediatric Eye Clinic—occupies 14,000 square feet and features over 30 exam lanes, ophthalmic lasers, a photography suite, minor procedure rooms and extensive diagnostic testing equipment.
+The Dartmouth Hitchcock Medical Center adult Eye Clinic—together with the pediatric Eye Clinic—occupies 15,000 square feet and features 33 exam lanes, ophthalmic lasers, 6 testing suites, 2 photography suites, 3 minor procedure rooms, and extensive diagnostic testing equipment.

 The Eye Clinic is located centrally within the Lebanon complex.
 Almost all relevant facilities—OR, laboratory, radiology, hospital inpatients, emergency department, research labs, conference rooms, cafeteria and food courts, medical library, bank, pharmacy, and most other clinical departments—are within a 5-minute walk of the clinic.
 The Outpatient Surgery Center is a 10-minute walk from the clinic.

 Surgical procedures at Dartmouth Hitchcock Medical Center are performed in the main hospital operating rooms and (primarily) at the Outpatient Surgery Center.
 VA procedures are performed in the VA operating rooms.
 All operating facilities have advanced current model procedural equipment and operating microscopes.

 There is a surgical wet lab with microscopes and equipment for animal eye practice.
 Our EyeSi cataract surgical simulator is located in our 24-hour simulation center.